The Fukaya category of the pillowcase, traceless character varieties, and Khovanov Cohomology: Introduction

 Section \ref{BNsect} introduces a variant of Bar-Natan's \cite{BN} 2-tangle category from which we produce, in Section \ref{BNsect}, an $A_\infty$-functor to our Fukaya category $\cL$.
 This functor extends to a functor on the triangulated envelope of twisted complexes, and the image of Bar-Natan's twisted complex associated to a tangle is the twisted complex over $\cL$ which we assign to a tangle diagram.
 Section \ref{BNsect} also produces functors from $\cL$ to the dg-category of chain complexes by evaluating against test curves, such as $W_0$ and $W_1$.

-The properties of these functors and their extensions to twisted complexes are explored in Sections \ref{functors} and \ref{TwistedSister}, culminating in Section \ref{mainresults}, which contains our main results, notably exhibiting that the homotopy class of the twisted complex over $\cL$ which we assign to a 2-tangle is an isotopy invariant of the tangle, and that evaluating against the test curves $W_0$ and $W_1$ yields the $\ZZ\oplus\ZZ$-bigraded reduced Khovanov chain complexes of the two planar closures of the given tangle. \\
+The properties of these functors and their extensions to twisted complexes are explored in Sections \ref{functors} and \ref{TwistedSister}, culminating in Section \ref{mainresults}, which contains our main results, notably exhibiting that the homotopy class of the twisted complex over $\cL$ which we assign to a 2-tangle is an isotopy invariant of the tangle, and that evaluating against the test curves $W_0$ and $W_1$ yields the $\ZZ\oplus\ZZ$-bigraded reduced Khovanov chain complexes of the two planar closures of the given tangle.
+We illustrate the construction in Section \ref{example}, with an example for a 2-tangle whose closure is the trefoil knot. \\

-{\bf{Acknowledgements:}} The authors are pleased to thank Guillem Cazassus, Artem Kotelskiy, and Chris Rogers, for extremely helpful discussions.
-Artem, in particular pointed out Corollary \ref{realization} to us and informed us of his closely related work.
-Matthew Hedden was partially supported by NSF CAREER grant DMS-1150872, NSF DMS-RC107281 and an Alfred P. Sloan Research Fellowship during the course of this work.
+{\bf{Acknowledgements:}} The authors are pleased to thank Guillem Cazassus, Artem Kotelskiy, Henry Horton, and Chris Rogers, for extremely helpful discussions.
+Kotelskiy, in particular, pointed out Corollary \ref{realization} to us and informed us of his closely related work.
+The authors also thank the referee for suggestions which greatly improved the exposition.
+Matthew Hedden was partially supported by NSF CAREER grant DMS-1150872, NSF DMS-1709016 and an Alfred P. Sloan Research Fellowship during the course of this work.
 Chris Herald and Paul Kirk were partially supported by Simons Collaboration Grants for Mathematicians.
-Matthew Hogancamp was partially supported by NFS DMS-1702274.
+Matthew Hogancamp was partially supported by NSF DMS-1702274.